emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 The important thing to notice here is the ability to define a type which does not necessarily always have the same fields.
 We can easily represent an IP address as either IPv6 or IPv4, and any function can take a value of `IPAddress`.
 Enum variants can have practically anything stored in them, including custom types like structs.
 You could even have an enum variant which contains a struct which contains an enum variant which contains a struct.

 This model of enums gives you a very powerful ability to pass around information.
-When used with match, it can be used to ensure that your program must have a valid state at all times. match is incredibly powerful when used with enums because it works alongside the type system.
+When used with match, it can be used to ensure that your program must have a valid state at all times.
 The compiler ensures your match statement handles all possible cases, and warns you if one of your cases is not reachable.

 As an example of a situation where we want to ensure our state is valid, consider parsing arguments.
 Your subcommands could be represented as an enum, with each variant taking the arguments of that subcommand as fields.
 You can then match the passed subcommand and create an enum variant.
 If you can't get all of the data required by that variant out of your arguments, you have an invalid state and the program has to exit.
 If used correctly, enums can make it really difficult to reach an invalid state within your application.